Combatd/AWS_Machine_Learning_SEP1/README.md

 Mostly commonly, this happens when two branches modify the same file.

 For example, in this situation, let’s say I deleted a line that Andrew modified on his branch.
 Git wouldn’t know whether to delete the line or modify it.
 Here, you need to tell git which change to take, and some tools even allow you to edit the change manually.
 If it isn’t straightforward, you may have to consult with the developer of the other branch to handle a merge conflict.

+24. Model Versioning
+In the previous example, you may have noticed that each commit was documented with a score for that model.
+This is one simple way to help you keep track of model versions.
+Version control in data science can be tricky, because there are many pieces involved that can be hard to track, such as large amounts of data, model versions, seeds, hyperparameters, etc.

+25. Conclusion